-Protect the rights and promote the interests of clients - Guide nould politely decline 'friend' requests from clients on Facebook and other media networking sites. s and people close to them I relationships or any form of sexual interaction with clients and people close to are prohibited because: xual relationships can cause significant and enduring harm to clients ere is a power imbalance between the client and you as a social worker and at will always mean there is the potential for abuse of your position and harm the client s difficult for the client to give informed consent to sexual contact because of at imbalance of power e client has put their trust in you as a professional and the betrayal of that trust n have devastating consequences u have a responsibility to protect the interests of your client and not serve your n needs exual relationship with a client can impair professional judgement exual relationship with a client can cause damage to public trust in the social ork profession. st is not exhaustive and there are other reasons why behaviour of this kind is eptable. ionally you may be attracted to clients, especially considering the intimate e of the clinical work you do together.
-One hallmark of ethical practice is your to identify and properly manage these feelings.
-Sexual relationships, sexual
+Clients and people close to them

+Sexual relationships or any form of sexual interaction with clients and people close to them are prohibited because:

+- sexual relationships can cause significant and enduring harm to clients - there is a power imbalance between the client and you as a social worker and that will always mean there is the potential for abuse of your position and harm to the client - it is difficult for the client to give informed consent to sexual contact because of that imbalance of power - the client has put their trust in you as a professional and the betrayal of that trust can have devastating consequences - you have a responsibility to protect the interests of your client and not serve your own needs - a sexual relationship with a client can impair professional judgment - a sexual relationship with a client can cause damage to public trust in the social work profession.

+This list is not exhaustive and there are other reasons why behaviour of this kind is unacceptable.

+Occasionally you may be attracted to clients, especially considering the intimate nature of the clinical work you do together.
+One hallmark of ethical practice is your ability to identify and properly manage these feelings.
+Sexual relationships, sexual contact, or any other form of sexual interaction between a social worker and a client is never a valid form of therapy.